 The Branch-Hillsdale-St. Joseph Community Health Agency also reserves the right, however, to deny leave reinstatement to "key employees," where such denial is necessary to prevent substantial economic injury to the Agency's operations.
 Key employees will be notified of the Agency's intention as soon as a determination is made.
 In the event such notice is given to a key employee already on leave, the employee will be offered the opportunity to terminate his/her leave and immediately return to work.
 Key employees notified while on leave, who decide not to return to work, will remain on leave.
-Key employees are defined as the highest paid 10 percent of the employee is employed.
+Key employees are defined as the highest paid 10 percent of the employees employed by the Agency, within 75 miles of the facility at which the employee is employed.